TolmatsMikhail/readm/README.md

 * [Bower](https://bower.io/) is a package manager for the web.
 * [Ember](https://bower.io/) is project main web-framework.

-To install dependencies are need to run project, make this command in root project folder.
+To install dependencies type this command in root project folder.

 ``` npm install ```